thenuraly/AI_Chatbot/README.md

 # AI_Chatbot
-This repository is made for tracking my progress in creating AI chat-bot using Python algorithms
+This repository is made for tracking my progress in creating an AI chat-bot using Python algorithms.

+This repository was created on 2nd of January 2025.